magetop/magento2-product-designer/README.md

-# Magento 2 Product Designer Extension by MageTop
+# Magento 2 Product Designer Extension by Magetop

 **Magento 2 Product Designer Extension** by Magetop allows you to display an awesome Product Designer on your website via short-code anywhere in page, add unlimited clip art and display on designer and easy to use on Product.
 Also text can be use with fancy font family, font size and color.